The Legend of Kage: Re-releases

+Hamster Corporation released the game as part of their Arcade Archives series for the PlayStation 4 in 2015 and Nintendo Switch in 2019, as well as their Console Archives series for the Nintendo Switch 2 and PlayStation 5 in June 2026.

 Sequel

 A follow-up game was developed by Lancarse for the Nintendo DS, and published by Taito in 2008.
 Taito's parent company, Square Enix, published a North American localization of the game later that year.